Senzing/code-snippets-v4/README.md

 ## Senzing APIs Bare Metal Usage

-You may already have installed the Senzing APIs and created a Senzing project by following the [Quickstart Guide](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide).
-If not, and you would like to install the Senzing APIs directly on a machine, follow the steps in the[ Quickstart Guide](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide).
-Be sure to review the API [Quickstart Roadmap](https://senzing.zendesk.com/hc/en-us/articles/115001579954-API-Quickstart-Roadmap), especially the [System Requirements](https://senzing.zendesk.com/hc/en-us/articles/115010259947).
+You may already have installed the Senzing APIs and created a Senzing project by following the [Quickstart Guide].
+If not, and you would like to install the Senzing APIs directly on a machine, follow the steps in the [Quickstart Guide].
+Be sure to review the API [Quickstart Roadmap], especially the [System Requirements].

 ### Configuration